meteor/meteor/content/testing.md

  - Here we wrote a little utility (which could be abstracted into a general package) to wait for all the subscriptions which are created by the route change (the `todos.inList` subscription in this case) to become ready before checking their data.

- - The `catchAsync` utility is useful because otherwise we don't see the results of failures inside callbacks.
-XXX: perhaps this test should be rewritten with promises to avoid this?

 <h3 id="running-full-app-tests">Running full-app tests</h3>

 To run the [full-app tests](#test-modes) in our application, we run: